aptos-foundation/AIPs/aips/aip-10.md

 - `ExtendRef` allows the holder to gain access to the signer to add new resources.
 - `TransferRef` allows for the holder to transfer new resources to the object after creation.

 A `DeleteRef` stored within a module could allow the creator or owner to burn a token, if present.
-An object can own other objects thus allowing composability.
-A `ObjectId` allows for reverse lookups of owned to owner, thus allowing seamless navigation of the object model.
+Whereas a `TransferRef` can be used either within a module to define logic that would determine when an object can be transferred and by whom or it can be given away and treated as a cornerstone as a capability to transfer the object.

+Furthermore, the object enables composability of objects, allowing objects to own other objects.
+Each object stores their owner's identity in their state.
+The owner can track their objects by storing an `ObjectId`.
+Thus allowing seamless bi-directional navigation within the object model.

 ## Rationale

 The existing Aptos data model emphasizes the use of the `store` ability within Move.
-As a result, data can live anywhere, e.g., anyone can publish a module that can contain this data.
+Store allows for a struct to exist within any struct that is stored in global storage, as marked by the `key` ability.
+As a result, data can live anywhere within any struct and at any address.
 While this provides great flexibility it has many limitations:

 - Data cannot be guaranteed to be accessible, for example, it can be placed within a user-defined resource that may violate some goals for that data, e.g., a creator attempting to burn an NFT put into a user-defined store.
 This can be confusing to both the users and creators of this data.
-- Heterogeneous data cannot be stored together.
-In order to ensure that tokens can co-exist, the data type has been frozen, the only expressability comes via the `property_map`.
-- Data of differing types can be stored to a single data structure via `any`, but for complex data types `any` incurs additional costs within Move as each access requires deserialization.
+- Data of differing types can be stored to a single data structure (e.g., map, vector) via `any`, but for complex data types `any` incurs additional costs within Move as each access requires deserialization.
 It also can lead to confusion if API developers expect that a specific any field changes the type it represents.
 - While resource accounts allow for greater autonomy of data, it does so inefficiently for objects and does not take advantage of resource groups.
 - Data cannot be recursively composable, Move currently has a restriction on recursive data structures.
 Furthermore, experience suggests that true recursive data structures can lead to security vulnerabilities.
 - Existing data cannot be easily referenced from entry functions, for example, supporting string validation requires many lines of code.
 Each key within a table can be very unique and specializing to support within entry functions becomes complex.